 The only thing that’s been stopping you until now is misguided mind.
 Because of confusion, you’ve been looking for and are emotionally entangled with ephemeral, external things.
 But the gold mine—the gold mind—is already within you.
 You just need to put it to use.
 That’s the link between meditation and happiness.
 Happiness happens when, through meditation, the mind awakens to its reality.
 Well-being, happiness, freedom, clarity: these are all wishes that you can fulfill because they are already part of your nature.

-This article was adapted from Trinlay Rinpoche’s Mind Talk on Mindworks Meditation App entitled: The Gold Mine Within.
-Download the app and watch this and other great talks from your favorite meditation teachers!
+This article was adapted from Trinlay Rinpoche’s Mind Talk available at Mindworks Meditation Courses entitled: The Gold Mine Within.
+Sign up for our courses and watch this and other great talks from your favorite meditation teachers!